Biophysics and soft matter physics

 Biophysics brings quantitative, experimental and theoretical approaches from physics with biological questions and hypotheses, to study problems at and across a range of biological length scales and to understand biological systems.
 This includes development and use of, for example, new approaches to spectroscopy, microscopy, imaging, scattering and cell manipulation.

 Soft Matter Physics sits at the interface between chemistry, physics and biology, and includes investigation of the structure, self-assembly, kinetics and properties of liquids, colloids, particles, formulations, gels, foams, sprays, soft solids and interfaces.

-We will help to build and grow, as a proportion of the overall EPSRC portfolio, a more cohesive interdisciplinary UK Biophysics research area which will deliver collaborative, problem-focused experimental and theoretical research at the interface with biology and medicine.
+We will help to build a more cohesive interdisciplinary UK Biophysics research area which will deliver collaborative, problem-focused experimental and theoretical research at the interface with biology and medicine.

 Any future significant critical-mass investment will build on this national community.
 Closer working between EPSRC and other funding agencies will facilitate interdisciplinary research and translation to use (e.g. via Technology Touching Life).
 Soft Matter Physics research should focus on both fundamental developments and pull-through to formulation and manufacturing.

 Over the Delivery Plan period, we aim to have:

 - Invested in support for researchers at the start of their careers and beyond, to build their profiles and track records within this cross-disciplinary, collaborative area

 - Built on and added value to the current strong portfolio of interdisciplinary training in biophysics and soft matter physics